Frequently Asked Questions

 How do I book an appointment?

-If you are a first time client, please send a text or leave a message on my confidential voicemail (806.535.6639) that includes your name & telephone number -or email me at lizkeatorcounseling@gmail.com. **Please note, if you would like a faster response, please text my cell.
+If you are a first time client, please call and leave a message on my confidential voicemail (806.535.6639) that includes your name & telephone number -or email me at lizkeatorcounseling@gmail.com. **Please note, if you would like a faster response, leaving a voicemail is the way to go.

-What exactly is EMDR, and how can I best explain it to my child or teenager?
+What exactly is EMDR, and how can I best understand/explain it to my family or teenager?

-Ana Gomez, a leading psychotherapist, author, and researcher states the following in regard to EMDR:
+Ana Gomez, a leading psychotherapist, author and researcher, discusses EMDR in the following explanation:

 "Before we talk about what EMDR is let me tell you about what EMDR does.
-When we have yucky things that happen to us, we have many mixed-up feelings and many mixed-up thoughts.
-We do not feel good in our minds, bodies, and hearts.
-It is like carrying bags of mixed-up stuff.
-When we are so busy carrying all these bags, we do not have space in our hearts, minds, and bodies for the good feelings and thoughts.
-EMDR can help kids by making those bags smaller or even get rid of them so kids will have space for the good feelings and the good thoughts.
-Grown- ups have a rather complicated name for EMDR: Eye Movement Desensitization and Reprocessing but Ana came up with a cool name for kids: Eyes Moving to Digest and Recover!!
+When we have hard/awful things happen to us, we are oftentimes left with mixed up feelings and thoughts afterward.
+This leads to not-so-great feelings in in our minds, bodies and hearts.
+It's like carrying bags of heavy mixed up things around everywhere we go -from that point on.
+When we are so busy carrying all of these bags, we do not have space in our hearts, minds, and bodies for the good feelings and thoughts.
+EMDR can help by making those bags smaller or even get rid of them so we will have space for the good feelings/thoughts again.
+Francine Shapiro, the founder of EMDR, has a rather complex name for it: Eye Movement Desensitization and Reprocessing.
+However, Ana came up with a cool name and explanation: Eyes Moving to Digest and Recover!

-When kids receive EMDR, one of the things they do is move their eyes from one side to another while they think about the yucky things that happened to them.
-Most kids don’t know this, but they actually do this every night….yes kids move their eyes every night while they are asleep and are having dreams.
-Grown ups call this Rapid Eye Movement (REM) sleep cycle.
-Ana calls this the “eyes dancing in the night.”
+When people receive EMDR, one of the things they do is move their eyes from one side to another while they think about the difficult things that happened to them.
+Most people don’t know this, but they actually do this every night….yes everyone moves their eyes every night while they are asleep and are having dreams.
+Researchers coined this as Rapid Eye Movement (REM) sleep.
+Ana calls this, “eyes dancing in the night.”
 EMDR helpers like Ana can also do other things instead of eye movement.
 They can tap your hands or knees back and forth or they can use sounds or music that move from one ear to the other.

-When yucky things happen, the brain has a hard time putting all the pieces together and as a result, things that people say or do or things that kids see, hear, smell or touch can bring up the yucky memories, the mixed-up thoughts, feelings and body feelings connected to those yucky things.
-EMDR helps the brain put all the pieces together so the yucky stuff can leave us and the good stuff or the things we learned from it can stay so we get stronger.
-Then, the brain can chew up and digest all the mixed-up feelings and thoughts as well as the yucky feelings we may have in the body.
+When difficult things happen, the brain has a hard time putting all the pieces together.
+As a result, things that people say or do, or things that we see, hear, smell or touch can bring up the hard memories, the mixed-up thoughts, the heavy emotions, and even body sensations that are connected.
+EMDR helps the brain put all the pieces together so the uncomfortable memory associations can leave us, and the good associations or lessons we learned from the experience can stay."

-(This is an excerpt from Ana’s book: EMDR Therapy and Adjunct Approaches with Children: Complex Trauma, Attachment and Dissociation.)
+(This is based on an excerpt from Ana’s book: EMDR Therapy and Adjunct Approaches with Children: Complex Trauma, Attachment and Dissociation.)

 https://www.anagomez.org/what-emdr-kids